koteitan/nostrsocat/README.md

 nostrsocat wss://yabu.me authors [\"$mypub\"] kinds [0] | jq -r
 ```

-\$mypub is your public key.
-You can write it in your .bashrc or .bash_profile like this
+If you want to use the your public key multiple times, you can export it like this
 ```bash
 export mypub=4c5d5379a066339c88f6e101e3edb1fbaee4ede3eea35ffc6f1c664b3a4383ee
 ```